 Figure 3 – phpMyAdmin

 The use of phpMyAdmin simplifies the four basic functions of persistent data storage which are Create, Read, Update and Delete (C.R.U.D).
-Creating the database structure is a simple procedure using the phpMyAdmin application which is shown in appendix one.
+Creating the database structure is a simple procedure using the phpMyAdmin application.

 The example shown in figure 3 shows the database structure, the design is based on the information provided in figure 2.
 The object busdata has been created with the corresponding attributes busid, departdate, departtime, busstop, latitude, longitude, passengerIn and passengerOut.
 Data from the CSV file can now be input into the correct attribute and stored correctly, this preparation enables the data to be converted from csv into the database automatically with the use of a PHP script.